Puiguqu/School_notes/Y1_Sem_2/CM1010_Introduction_to_Programming_II/Week_16/01_Breakpoints_and_stepping_Video•_._Duration_5_minutes_5_min.md

 [Original lesson](https://www.coursera.org/learn/uol-introduction-to-programming-2/lecture/xOhN4/breakpoints-and-stepping)

-Unfortunately, I do not have enough information to accurately summarize the text in 8 sentences.
-The text appears to be a transcript of a video lecture on debugging techniques using the browser's console, specifically focusing on breakpoints and stepping through code.
-The speaker discusses various controls available in the console, including step over, step into, and step out, which allow users to navigate through their code line by line.

-The speaker uses an example script to demonstrate how these controls work, including setting breakpoints at specific lines of code and inspecting variables and functions as they execute.
-They also discuss the importance of understanding how JavaScript's built-in functions, such as `push`, work in order to debug code effectively.

-Without more context or information about the content of the transcript, it is difficult to provide a summary that accurately captures the key points and concepts discussed.
+Here is a summary of the text in 8 sentences, preserving key information:

+The console has a feature called breakpoints that allows developers to step through their code line by line and inspect variables as they execute.
+To set a breakpoint, developers can add `console.debug()` or use the "Breakpoints" button in the debugger.
+Once a breakpoint is set, the execution of the script will stop at that point.
+Developers can then use various controls, such as "Step Over", "Step Into", and "Step Out", to navigate through their code.
+These controls allow developers to see how the code executes, inspect variables, and understand what's happening in their program.
+The "Step Into" command allows developers to execute a function or method, while "Step Over" skips over it without executing its code.
+By using breakpoints and stepping, developers can identify bugs and debug their code more efficiently.
+This technique is particularly useful for identifying issues with functions or methods that involve complex operations like JavaScript's `push` function.